Atrial Fibrillation (AF)

 • Presence of a reversible cause

-• Rate control not inappropriate
+• Rate control is not inappropriate or inadequate

 • AF with atrial flutter deemed suitable for ablation strategy